aginies/watermark/README.md

 # Python requirements

-This app is in Python GTK3, and is compatible with very old python3.6.
+This app is in Python GTK3.

 * pillow
 * gobject
+* PyMuPDF

 # watermark_app_gtk.py

 Python GTK3 version.
-* Add watermark to multiple images
+* Add watermark to multiple images or PDF
 * List of selected images
 * Multiple Image viewer
 * Default save directory is that of the first image